tmitzka/season-ratings-plotter/README.md

 # Season Ratings Plotter
 This program creates a plot graph that shows user ratings for one or several seasons of a TV series.
-The ratings and other data are scraped (downloaded) from the [Internet Movie Database (IMDb)](http://www.imdb.com).
+Ratings and other data are scraped (downloaded) from the [Internet Movie Database (IMDb)](http://www.imdb.com).
 You can include as many seasons in the plot graph as you like.

 ## Getting Started
 ### Prerequisites